amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 6\.
 Create an ECS Service using your task definition.

 It's time to start up the monolith service.
 Let's create an ECS service.
 What's a service you ask?
 There are two ways of launching Docker containers with ECS.
 One is to create a service and the other is to run a task.

 **Services** are for long running containers.
 ECS will make sure that they are always up for you.
 Great for things like apache/webservers.

 **Tasks**, however, are short lived, possibly periodic.
 Run once and that's it.
 ECS will not try to bring up new containers if it goes down.

 From the Task Definition page, click on **Actions** and choose **Create Service**.
-If you navigated away from the page, click on **Task Definitions** on the left menu and then click the task definition you just created.
+If you navigated away from the page, go to [Task Definitions](https://console.aws.amazon.com/ecs/home#/taskDefinitions) in the ECS dashboard.

 ![Task Definition Create Service](images/0-task-def-create-svc.png)

 Fill in the following fields:

+* **Cluster** - select your ECS cluster from the dropdown menu, e.g. interstella
-* **Service Name** - this is a logical identifier for your service, e.g. interstella-monolith
+* **Service Name** - enter a name for your service, e.g. `interstella-monolith`
-* **Number of tasks** - set to **1** for now; you will horizontally scale this service in the last lab with a new ECS service
+* **Number of tasks** - enter `1` for now; you will horizontally scale this service in the last lab with a new ECS service

+*Note: If you're in a region that supports Fargate launch type, you may see a field named "Launch Type".
+This workshop uses the EC2 launch type, so select **EC2**.

 ![ECS Service Creation Step 1](images/0-ecs-svc-create-1.png)